Lower and Upper Bound Theory

 Loop within a loop => complexity = O(n2);

-Theorem: To prove that optimal algo of solving a n degree polynomial is O(n)
+Theorem: To prove that the optimal algo of solving a n degree polynomial is O(n)

-Clearly, the complexity of this code is O(n).
+The complexity of this code is O(n).
 This way of solving such equations is called Horner’s method.
-Here is where lower bound theory works and give the optimum algorithm’s complexity as O(n).
+Here is where lower bound theory works and gives the optimum algorithm’s complexity as O(n).

 2. Upper Bound Theory: